Open-KO/KnightOnline/README.md

 AI usage is reasonably easy for us to detect.

 Please do not use AI.
-Thankyou.
+Thank you.

 <p align="center">
 	<img src="https://github.com/Open-KO/KnightOnline/blob/master/openko_example.png?raw=true" />